apache/pulsar/site2/docs/security-token-admin.md

 To configure proxies to authenticate clients, add the following parameters to `proxy.conf`:

-The proxy has its own token used when talking to brokers.
+The proxy has its own token used when the proxy talks to brokers.
 You need to configure the role token for this key pair in the ``proxyRoles`` of the brokers.
 See the [authorization guide](security-authorization.md) for more details.

 ```properties
 # For clients connecting to the proxy